GridTools/gt4py/docs/GDPs/gdp-0002-regions.rst

             with parallel(region[:, jstart], region[:, jend]):
                 ub = dt4 * (-ut[0, -2, 0] + 3.0 * (ut[0, -1, 0] + ut) - ut[0, 1, 0])

+Notice that distributed domain decomposition works with this feature - if the external has the value ``None``, then any ``region`` objects using this in its slices ignores it.

-This reduces the complexity of the code and consolidates operations on ``ub`` - it is now immediately clear what the stencil is filling into ``ub`` everywhere.
+This greatly reduces the complexity of the code and consolidates operations on ``ub`` - it is now immediately clear what the stencil is filling into ``ub`` everywhere.

 Usage and Impact